 When you are stricken by illness for unknown reasons, you may want to check the quality of air in your home.
 The air pollution level inside your house may be the underlying cause of your sickness.

-Bacteria and viruses may already be in the air.
+Bacteria and viruses like the Coronavirus (COVID-19) may already be in the air.
 Dust and pollen from plants may also be present in it.
 The air may even contain dander (skin flakes) from your pet.
 Chemicals released by household items may also be present in the air.

 You risk getting respiratory diseases when you inhale these microorganisms and contaminants.
 Children have a higher risk of developing allergies, hay fever, and asthma.
 People with already weakened respiratory systems are also at high risk of getting sick.
 It is even much easier for seniors to get sick from inhaling contaminated air.